 “Rebuilding and getting back to ‘normal’ isn’t a race for the swift.
 It’s for those who can endure the highs and lows.
 There are small victories and setbacks.
 But eventually, the battle is won.”

-Mesothelioma symptoms result from the cancer itself and may overlap with side effects caused by cancer treatment such as nausea related to chemotherapy.
+Mesothelioma symptoms result from the cancer itself and may overlap with side effects caused by cancer treatment.
 Side effects of cancer treatment usually fade away after the treatment ends.
-Mesothelioma symptoms tend to progress along with the cancer, making symptom management critical to quality of life.
+Mesothelioma symptoms tend to progress along with the cancer.
+Symptom management is critical to quality of life.

-Talk to your oncologist about working with a palliative care specialist, a doctor whose expertise lies in managing symptoms and improving quality of life.
+Talk to your oncologist about working with a palliative care specialist.
+These doctors specialize in managing symptoms and improving quality of life.
 Many cancer centers now offer palliative care to patients undergoing treatment, even those participating in clinical trials.

 Karen Selby joined Asbestos.com in 2009.
 She is a registered nurse with a background in oncology and thoracic surgery and was the director of a tissue bank before becoming a Patient Advocate at The Mesothelioma Center.
 Karen has assisted surgeons with thoracic surgeries such as lung resections, lung transplants, pneumonectomies, pleurectomies and wedge resections.
 She is also a member of the Academy of Oncology Nurse & Patient Navigators.
 Read More